Scale Edge Delta Deployments

 kubectl rollout status daemonset/edgedelta-agent -n edgedelta

-Replace daemonset/edgedelta-agent with the relevant workload type and name generated by your Helm release.
+Also replace daemonset/edgedelta-agent with the relevant workload type and name generated by your Helm release, for example:

 - Verify No Evictions: After applying the changes, monitor the pods to ensure that they’re not being evicted by issuing: